RobRendell/OwlcatKingmakerModCraftMagicItems/README.md

 For details, see the mod page here: https://www.nexusmods.com/pathfinderkingmaker/mods/54

 ## To Do
+* Crafting skill bonus for favoured school, penalty for opposition school.
 * Remove assumption that GUIDs are 32 characters long, given more mods with custom GUIDs are becoming available.
 * Add "Fabricate" custom spell to instantly do mundane crafting, and to add special materials to existing items.
 * Enchanting bonded objects.
 Custom buff on caster, contains ref to original item and current item (apply renames to